webPT10/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  > Relational Databases (RD) are the oldest and most common type of database in use today.
+It serves as the overarching structure of tables with rows & columns.

+  > SQL is one language designed to communicate with the RD and also the most common.

 - [ ] Why do tables need a `primary key`?

+  > They are required to identify each row so that functions & queries can reference the data reliably via a unique property specific to each entry in a table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  > A foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  > A intermediary table which assists with identifying links between two other table entries.

 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.